JLCarveth/portfolio-backend/docs/deployment.md

 git clone https://github.com/jlcarveth/portfolio-backend.git /opt/portfolio-backend/
 ```
 ## Configuration
-Thie program relies on a configuration file, `/config/config.json`.
+The program relies on a configuration file, `/config/config.json`.
 This file has the following structure:
 ```
 {
     "secretKey": "",